 Here's my top three approaches to reducing the anger of borderline and other anger-prone personality styles.

 Energy psychology techniques such as The Emotion Code can access, identify, and neutralize early-life factors that, because they are pre-verbal, other treatment methods cannot.
 The outcome of these revolutionary diagnostic and healing methods is a calmer person.
+For a video example of this technique, though to address a different problem, click here.

 Another hunch I have from energy psychology work is that borderlines are often psychologically reversed.
 That is, they are oriented toward staying miserable rather than toward happiness.
 I would love to see research on this hypothesis, especially since it is a condition that is easily treated with an intervention that takes generally less than a half hour.